Work in progress

 self.device.set_range(self.min_value, self.max_value)

-The controller is an instrument that has some additional methods, its abstract
+The controller is an instrument that has the additional method play

 .